Lighthouses of Sénégal

 on, 2 s off.
 9 m (30 ft) round cylindrical tower, painted white with

 a green top.
-A view from the sea is available, Google has a satellite
+Google has a satellite

 view.
 Located at the south end of the north breakwater enclosing